 - Road Flares

 - Wooden Pencil and paper pad - this will allow you to easily leave a note if you need to abandon your vehicle and tell people where you are headed.

 - Tool Kit with screwdrivers, plyers, and an adjustable wrench

 - Extra Cash - You should keep extra cash in your emergency kit as well as change.
 You never know when you might need it!

-- Firearm and Extra Ammunition - if you get stranded in the desert, having a gun with you can help with protection from hostile animals as well as potentially bad people.
+- Firearm and Extra Ammunition - if you get stranded in the desert, having a gun with you can help protect you from hostile animals and potentially bad people.